bigraph-toolkit-suite/.github/profile/README.md

   </a>
 </p>
 <p align="center">
-Bigraph Toolkit Suite constitutes very versatile, extensible and comprehensive open-source software solutions <br> designed for the manipulation and analysis of bigraphs.
+Bigraph Toolkit Suite constitutes very extensible and comprehensive open-source software solutions <br> designed for the manipulation and analysis of bigraphs.
 </p>